Profiles are short biographies of internal staff or content authors.

 1. Add a short Summary.

-- Summaries are displayed in teasers and lists, and they are limited to 255 characters.
+- Summaries are displayed on Content References – not in lists – and they are limited to 255 characters.

 2. Add a Bio .